charleschen35353/Weather-Attribute-Extraction/README.md

 ## License and Citation
 Copyrights reserved by Liang-yu (Charles) Chen

-Should you have any enquiries, please email lc3533@columbia.edu
+Should you have any enquiries about the project and dataset, please email lc3533@columbia.edu